ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 boards: increase STDIO buffer size where we can afford it
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+STDIO buffer size increased in several places from 32 to 256.

 ## Commit #713
 ### Hash